joanpablo/reactive_forms/README.md

 There are special validators that can be attached to **FormGroup**.
 In the Next section we will see an example of that.

-## What about Password and PasswordConfirmation?
+## What about Password and Password Confirmation?

 There are some cases where we want to implement a Form where a validation of a field depends on the value of another field.
 For example a sign-up form with *email* and *emailConfirmation* or *password* and *passwordConfirmation*.